goenning/guard-me/README.md

 # guard-me

-`guard-me` is next-generation validation library for node.js.
+`guard-me` is a next-generation validation library for node.js.
+It is highly inspired on [JeremySkinner/FluentValidation](https://github.com/JeremySkinner/FluentValidation) for .NET.

 > Decouple now your validation from the rest of the code!